 ssh using a xterm terminal, then the default editor in SQL*Plus is set to

-SQL*Plus provides the opportunity to define a preferred text editor with the
+Using SQL*Plus, you can define a preferred text editor with the

 DEFINE _EDITOR command.
 In the BS2000 environment, SQL*Plus accepts any editor you specify in the

 DEFINE _EDITOR command, but the called editor is always the